 We are developing a coupled atmosphere-ocean data assimilation system to produce consistent climate reanalyses of the coupled Earth system.

-ECMWF is leading two successive international research projects funded by the European Commission (ERA-CLIM and ERA-CLIM2).
-The main goal of these projects is to develop suitable input observations and improved data assimilation methods for climate reanalysis.
+ECMWF has led two successive international research projects funded by the European Commission (ERA-CLIM and ERA-CLIM2).
+The main goal of these projects was to develop suitable input observations and improved data assimilation methods for climate reanalysis.

 ERA-20C is ECMWF's first atmospheric reanalysis of the 20th century, from 1900-2010.
 It assimilates observations of surface pressure and surface marine winds only.
 It is an outcome of the ERA-CLIM project.

 CERA-20C extends the climate reconstruction of the Earth system to the ocean and the sea ice, providing a 10-member ensemble of reanalyses, from 1901-2010.
 It is based on the CERA assimilation system, which assimilates simultaneously surface pressure and marine wind observations as well as ocean temperature and salinity profiles.
 It is an outcome of the ERA-CLIM2 project.

 CERA-SAT is a reanalysis dataset spanning 8 years between 2008 and 2016.
 It has been produced within the scope of the ERA-CLIM2 project as a proof-of-concept for a coupled reanalysis with the full observing system available in the modern satellite age.
 It has been created using the CERA assimilation system and comprises an ensemble of 10 individual members.